signalwerk/blog.learnings/20-years-of-shipping-js.md

 * it's hard

 ## from class to function
-* where does the stat life
+* where does the state life

 ## History
 First piece of js-code that got shipped to other users [Acrobat Plugin](https://github.com/signalwerk/acrobat.splitter)